ChristianKienle/cdk/docs/docs/components/tooltip/README.md

 Vue.use(Tooltip)
 ```

-The plugin exposes a tooltip component called `CTooltip`.
-You can use it to wrap any component and element. `CTooltip` attaches a tooltip to anything that is enclosed by it.
+The plugin exposes two components:

+- `CTooltip`: You can use it to wrap any component and element. `CTooltip` attaches a tooltip to anything that is enclosed by it.
+In most circumstances you will wrap something like a `button`.
+Use the `text`–prop to set the text of the tooltip.
+- `CTooltipContent`: If you want to render custom content inside the tooltip you have to provide a `content`–slot inside `CTooltip`.
+Inside the `content`–slot you should use `CTooltipContent`.
+Otherwise the tooltip might not work properly.
+This also allows you to customize almost any aspect of the tooltip.

 ## Examples